GEOS270/Module2/docs/Application.md

 * Complete the four exercises and answer a seires of questions relating to contnet in each exercise.

+## 2) Comparing Coordinate Systems

-## 2) Make a visual comparison of four coordinate systems.
+Make a visual comparison of four different coordinate systems that can be used to represent the Canada.

+* Submit a map and answer a couple questions.